reigningforest/reigningforest.github.io/README.md

 ## Work Experience
 ### Real World Science Data Intern at Alexion, AstraZeneca
-- Leveraging the power of LLMs to automate some manual, text heavy processes.
+- Leveraging the power of LLMs to automate some manual, text-heavy processes.

 ### Data Coordinator at BWH/DFCI
 - Developed ETL workflows using R and Python to provide data efficiently to researchers, reducing data retrieval time from weeks to days.